2019 CLWG Games Weekend – Brian Cameron [onside & offside]

 I can reveal nothing of our plan (except to mention that the initial plan survived to the point where the invasion is to be launched) as Andrew is intending to play through the invasion at another meeting.
 The planning covered the army, navy and diplomacy though we were over-manned; one player could have handled each of the activities with a fourth to be the overall head.
 I had quite a relaxed game, working with my broad brush and the other players sorting out the detail but I rather like that sort of role.

 Thanks to Nick for keeping us in order and Dave for providing the tea and coffee.
-An enjoyable weekend as usual.
+The 2019 CLWG Games Weekend was an enjoyable weekend as usual.